 If you’re looking to leave your company to work for another, you’ll want to consider this.

-Recently, someone asked me for advice about getting a new prospective boss, and potentially leaving one company to go work for another.
-He was curious what factors he should consider before making the decision.
+Recently, someone asked me for advice about getting a new perspective boss and potentially leaving one company to go work for another.
+He was curious about what factors he should consider before making the decision.

 He’d already vetted the role, the company, and the offer itself — all important aspects to consider.
 But I told him, in my opinion, the most crucial thing to vet is the CEO.

 If you’re about to join a new company, you must figure out: